In this blog, we will be discussing the importance of your website.

 Death is the natural conclusion to life.
 Sometimes it’s expected.
 Other times it comes as a complete shock.
 Recently, one of my clients reported matter-of-factly to me that he had heard on good authority that websites were dead.
 To borrow a phrase from Mark Twain, “the report of the World Wide Web’s death is an exaggeration.”
 A big one.

 The World Wide Web – and by extension, your website – isn’t dead.
 Not even close.
-In fact, your web server is likely to be a key player in your marketing strategy for the foreseeable future.
+In fact, your website is likely to be a key player in your marketing strategy for the foreseeable future.
 Here’s why.

 The Web has dealt a serious hit to the notion of “business hours.”
 Customers want to connect with you, but thanks to the Internet, that connection may never involve a personal visit to a physical place.
 Your business needs to be able to connect with customers when they’re ready to connect with you, even at 3:00 AM.
 Your website can be a brilliant stand-in for your business, provided that it’s designed well and delivers what your customers want.